 In April 2020, the FDA expanded the availability of non-invasive remote monitoring devices during the COVID-19 pandemic.
-The American Diabetes Association partnered with Abbott to donate 25,000 remote care sensors to hospitals around the country for people living with diabetes.
+The American Diabetes Association partnered with Abbott to donate 25,000 remote care sensors to hospitals worldwide for people living with diabetes.
 However, this effort is just the beginning of the great potential for remote monitoring in the healthcare space.

 Today, physicians can use remote patient monitoring for more than heart disease and diabetes.
 There are tools available today to help people living with dementia stay in their homes longer or help people with substance abuse disorders receive regular clinical support.
 Remote monitoring could also help with medication compliance and lifestyle changes in the patient that could improve their health and even lengthen their lives.

-With 2020 marked by first, an increase in telemedicine usage, and then the normalization of these tools, clinicians, and patients can expect to see increases in the use of remote monitoring in the future.
-We believe telemedicine is the future, and within this innovative technology lies the cure for many of the detrimental costs and negative treatment outcomes that are threatening our patients, providers, and the healthcare system as we know it.
+With 2020 marked by first an increase in telemedicine usage and then the normalization of these tools, clinicians, and patients can expect to see increases in remote monitoring in the future.
+We believe telemedicine is the future.
+Within this innovative technology lies the cure for many of the detrimental costs and negative treatment outcomes threatening our patients, providers, and the healthcare system as we know it.